-Helen, was painted as the evil mother and wife from the start.
+Helen was painted as the evil mother and wife from the start.
 She was built up as a harridan in comparison to the apparently more saintly Sylvia.
 Sylvia’s only faults appeared to be having an affair and her reminding her husband that she was with the wrong man for 20 years.

 Helen was secretly seeking grounds for a divorce from Ken with a large alimony settlement thrown in.
 Helen also seemed in an intense fear of her daughter growing up, and discovering sex.
-She even getting her to clean the Hunter’s toilet (I kid you not).
+She even got her to clean the Hunter’s toilet (I kid you not).

 However, at its most extreme, after her daughter spends a night on the beach with Johnny.
 Molly is forcibly given a physical examination from a doctor to check she is still a virgin.
 The leading up scene to this although chilling, was shocking in that there was no reason for it.
 Had Helen’s story been explored as much as Sylvia’s this may have given us more insight into this callous act.

 Kennedy as Bart, however, won my sympathy.
 I found Bart as a man who was desperately trying to hold onto his family home and his wife.
 He sadly failed to hold onto both.
-This seen at the start where he seems to test Sylvia’s feelings for Ken, when they discuss Ken’s letter.
+This was seen at the start where he seems to test Sylvia’s feelings for Ken when they discuss Ken’s letter.

 Sylvia telling Ken, how she unhappy in her marriage as she had always loved Ken.
 This – she told Ken – was apparent to Bart on their wedding night and when she called for Ken when she gave birth to Johnny.
 This must have hurt him immensely and may have led to his drinking and his almost too jolly charade for the Jorgensons.
-He painting a happier reflection of both the reality of his crumbling home and relationship.
+He painted a happier reflection of both the reality of his crumbling home and relationship.